Lourdes Cecilia Fernández

-Lourdes Cecilia Fernández ([seˈsilja ˈlowɾðes feɾˈnandes]; born 2 April 1981) is an Argentine singer-songwriter, composer and actress.
+Cecilia Lourdes Fernández ([seˈsilja ˈlowɾðes feɾˈnandes]; born 2 April 1984) is an Argentine singer-songwriter, composer and actress.
 She is the best known as a member of Argentine girl group Bandana and as a frontman of Lourdes, a band that carries her name.

 Career

 Bandana (2001—2004)

 As a student, Fernández was a member of two bands, Terikitungo and Seres Humanos.
 She was a student of Teatro Colón in Buenos Aires.
 As a player of piano and electronic keyboards, Fernández became composing music on a computer program, which helped her to create more modern sound.
 In 2001, she went on an audition for talents show Popstars, which selected five girls for a girl group — Ivonne Guzmán, Valeria Gastaldi, Virginia Da Cunha, Lissa Vera and Fernández.
 As their emergence coincided with a period of nationwide economic depression, one of the series judges commented "this was an opportunity to shine at a very downbeat moment for Argentina".
 During the Popstars, Fernández was known as "la peti" ("shorty"), which was commented by judge Afo Verde that "appearance didn't matter to us, what each girl conveyed was most important".
 The band was named Bandana.

 Bandana's first album, Bandana, was the best-selling album of Argentina in 2001 and achieved four platinum certifications.
 Later in 2002, they recorded a Spanish version of "Can't Help Falling in Love" by Elvis Presley, "Muero De Amor Por Ti", for the Disney film Lilo & Stitch.
 In December, Bandana performed with Mambrú at the José Amalfitani Stadium in front of over 40 thousands spectators.
 In 2003, Bandana became the first Argentine artist to cover Billboard magazine, while promoting themselves in the United States.
 After a film Vivir Intentando in 2003, which received mixed reviews, and 2004 album Hasta Siempre, Bandana disbanded.
 They reunited in 2008 for an episode of the show of Susana Giménez.